amit717628/AMIT717628/README.md

 # 💫 About Me:
-Hi, I'm Amit, <br>a TypeScript and JavaScript developer with a strong focus on MERN stack (MongoDB, Express.js, React, and Node.js) development,<br> I'm passionate about crafting clean and efficient code to build scalable web applications.
+Hi, I'm Amit Kumar Singh, <br>a TypeScript ,React Native and JavaScript developer with a strong focus on MERN stack (MongoDB, Express.js, React, and Node.js) development,<br> I'm passionate about crafting clean and efficient code to build scalable web applications.
 Constantly expanding my skills and eager to take on new challenges in the world of full-stack development.<br>

 ## 🌐 Socials: